 Any type of cherry can be delicious but Montmorency cherries are the best variety for making cherry pie.
 They are slightly sour and perfect for getting that tart and sweet balance we love in a good cherry pie.

 - Room Temperature: store your Cherry Pie covered in plastic wrap or aluminum foil at room temperature for up to 2 days.

 - Refrigerator: if you find you want to store it for longer, it will last covered in the fridge for up to 5 days.

 - Freezer: you can freeze a baked or an unbaked Cherry Pie, wrapped in plastic wrap and aluminum foil, for about 1 month.
-To bake an unbaked frozen pie, just remove all wrapping and bake as directed, adding about 15 minutes onto the total time.
-To reheat a frozen baked pie, warm in a 350 degree oven for about 15-20 minutes, or until warmed through.
+To bake an unbaked frozen pie, remove all wrapping and bake as directed, adding about 15 minutes to the total time.
+To reheat a frozen baked pie, warm it in a 350-degree oven for about 15-20 minutes or until warmed through.